-- the 27 EU Member States
+- the 27 EU Member States3

 - Iceland, Liechtenstein, Norway (the "EFTA-EEA countries", i.e. those countries which are members of the European Free Trade Association and also belong to the European Economic Area)

+- Turkey, Croatia

-- Turkey
+- Switzerland

+- Albania, Bosnia and Herzegovina, Montenegro and Serbia (only for actions managed through the Commission Procedure, see section 3.A below)4

+- the former Yugoslav Republic of Macedonia (only for actions managed through the Commission procedure and for a limited number of actions managed through the National Agency Procedure 15, see section 3.A below)

-- "Overseas countries and territories" defined by Council Decision 2001/822/EC:
+"Overseas countries and territories" defined by Council Decision 2001/822/EC

+- (amended by Council Decision 2007/249/EC):

 - Greenland

 - New Caledonia and Dependencies

 - French Polynesia

 - French Southern and Antarctic Territories

 - Wallis and Futuna Islands

 - Mayotte

-- St Pierre and Miquelon

-- Aruba

-- Netherlands Antilles

-&lt;sup>2 Includes applicants from the following regions: Canary Islands, Guadeloupe, Martinique, French Guiana, Réunion, Azores, Madeira.
+$^{^{}m 3}$ Includes applicants from the following regions: Canary Islands, Guadeloupe, Martinique, French Guiana, Réunion, Azores, Madeira.
 Where specific financial provisions apply to the Overseas countries and Territories, these rules also apply to these regions.